OpenLiberty/open-liberty/.github/ISSUE_TEMPLATE/feature.md

 Describe the high level feature, including any external spec links.

-When ready, add links to the Upcoming Feature Overview document and Feature Test Summary issue:
+When ready, add links to the Upcoming Feature Overview document as well as Feature Test Summary and blog post issues:
 - UFO:
 - FTS:
+- Beta Blog Post (if applicable):
+- Blog Post:

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 ## List of Steps to complete or get approvals / sign-offs for Onboarding to the Liberty release (GM date)